 Step 1: Identify an Honors Interactive Experience from the list of approved categories below.
 Once you identify an HIE you would like to complete, you must first contact the HIE coordinator, Erin Maitland (Erin_Maitland@uml.edu) before completing the application.

 Step 2: After meeting with the HIE coordinator, fill out and submit the associated Honors Interactive Experience Application.
 Depending on the experience, a student will need need to find a mentor or contact an HIE liaison connected to that experience and obtain their signature.
 Email a copy of the application to Erin_Maitland@uml.edu.
 The HIE Coordinator will inform the student whether or not the Interactive Experience has been pre-approved.

 Step 3: Work on and complete their Honors Interactive Experience.

-Step 4: Obtain final approval by submitting the HIE final report to the Honors Interactive Experience Coordinator at Erin_Maitland@uml.edu.
-The HIE coordinator will notify the student that it has been received and whether or not the completed Interactive Experience has been accepted.
+Step 4: Obtain final approval by submitting the HIE final reflection to the HIE coordinator at Erin_Maitland@uml.edu.
+The HIE coordinator will notify the student that it has been received and whether or not the completed HIE has been accepted.
 If accepted, the experience can be used to fulfill either an honors H4, H5, or H6 requirement.
 If it is not approved, the coordinator will explain why and what remedial steps must be taken.
-At most two Interactive Experiences may satisfy an H4, H5, or H6 honors requirement.
+At most two HIEs may satisfy an H4, H5, or H6 honors requirement.

-Step 5: Once an Honors Interactive Experience final report has been approved, the student's transcript will be annotated with a zero-credit Honors Interactive Experience course in the semester the experience was completed.
+Step 5: Once an HIE final reflection has been approved, the student's transcript will be annotated with a zero-credit Honors Interactive Experience course in the semester the experience was completed.